SparkDevNetwork/Rock/README.markdown

 Before starting work on an issue, either create an issue or comment on an existing issue to ensure that we're all communicating.

-To contribute to the gallery, make sure to create a fork first.
+To contribute to the project, make sure to create a fork first.
 Make your changes in the fork following the Git Workflow.
 When you are done with your changes, send us a pull request.

 ## Copyright and License